SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ---
-title: Consuming APIs secured with Azure AD within SharePoint Framework
+title: Consuming APIs secured with Azure AD within the SharePoint Framework
 description: Tutorial on using the AadHttpClient or MSGraphClient class to connect to Azure AD secured APIs in SharePoint Framework solutions. ms.date: 02/15/2018 ms.prod: sharepoint
 ---

-# Consuming APIs secured with Azure AD within SharePoint Framework
+# Consuming APIs secured with Azure AD within the SharePoint Framework

 > [!IMPORTANT]
 > `AadHttpClient` and `MSGraphClient` are currently in preview and are subject to change.
 Do not use them in a production environment.
 Also note that the `webApiPermissionRequests` properties in `package-solution.json` are not supported in production tenants.